Community collaboration scores a goal for design

 “Across all three designs, we needed to ensure consistent visual elements to create a cohesive design suite,” Kelsey said.

-“From the club’s brief and the content they already had produced, it was important to maintain their friendly, family-oriented feel, while also ensuring the designs appealed to a wide age range.
+“From the club’s brief and with the content they already had produced it was important to maintain their friendly, family-oriented feel, while also ensuring the designs appealed to a wide age range.
 I focused on balancing creativity with practicality, doing my best to meet the client’s vision while making sure the outcomes were realistic and achievable."

 She said working with a client helped to develop her skills across client communication, design refinement and preparation for print.

-“I learnt very quickly not to become too attached to a design.
+“I learned very quickly not to become too attached to a design.
 Concepts can change multiple times before reaching the final outcome and I had to learn to accept last-minute changes or new ideas.

 “It’s taught me that not every day will be a good one, there will be creative standstills, moments of confusion, and times when you’re unsure what the client is really asking for.
-But I’ve learnt that if you step back and look at the project from a different angle, things usually start to fall into place.
+But I’ve learned that if you step back and look at the project from a different angle, things usually start to fall into place.

 “It’s been rewarding to see how my study and professional role can complement each other and continue to build my confidence as a designer,” she said.